s-hreya-riram/casa-amigo/evaluation/README_EVAL.md

 - **make_report.py**:** uses the retrieval and generation scores above and condenses it to 1 clear file
 - **evalatuion/RAG_REPORT.md**: is the final report

-## note
-- all previous versions of evaluation_1, evaluation_2 etc reports are saved to track improvmeents

-## helper files
-- since we had to edit the index ( change chunking etc to improve performance ) and then rerun all the evaluation , following two files were used to locally rebuild index and test it after any changes / before running evaluation steps above again

-- **rebuild_index.py**
-- **test_index.py**